Pete Firman

-Peter "Pete" Firman (born 26 April 1980) is an English magician, comedian, television presenter and actor.
+Peter "Pete" Firman is an English magician, comedian, television presenter and actor.

 He has appeared in magic shows on BBC1, ITV, Channel 4, Five, and Sky1.
 He was also the presenter of two game shows on CBBC: Stake Out and Wait for It..!, and one of the regular magicians on series 2 of the BBC One show The Magicians.
 Firman performs live in theatres and comedy clubs worldwide.

 Early life

 Born in Middlesbrough, Firman began his interest in magic as a child of eight when his mother bought him a magic book.
 He was educated at Acklam Grange Secondary School, where he twice won the school talent show.
 He then studied at Middlesbrough College then at the School of Arts & New Media unit of the University of Hull Scarborough Campus in Scarborough where he gained a Bachelor of Arts in theatre.

 Firman performed his magic in pubs and as he later explained: "anywhere I could get paid for doing tricks, basically.
 I figured I wanted somewhere a bit more regular to work, and I saw the comedy circuit as something I could explore.
 Because I'd always tried to make the magic I was doing funny and lighthearted, and I never took myself too seriously."